You’d think a stroke would put you on the sidelines. But not Amber Poliquin.

 Strides for Stroke is a community based initiative to raise $120,000 in support of research to develop a rapid blood test for stroke.

 Strides for Stroke was initiated in 2018 by stroke survivor, Amber Poliquin in partnership with the University Hospital Foundation.
 In 2017, Amber was a 39 year old ultra-runner, teacher, and mother of three when she suffered a stroke, and lost her left peripheral vision.
-Determined to help other stroke patients avoid disability and death, Amber pledged to raise $1,000 per mile of the 120 mile Fat Dog Ultra race that she will run in 2019.
+Determined to help other stroke patients avoid disability and death, Amber pledged to raise $1,000 per mile of the 120 mile Fat Dog Ultra race.

-In 2019 Strides for Stroke is organizing six initiatives around the revised acronym for stroke, BEFAST - Balance, Eyes, Face, Arms, Speech, Time to call.
-The goals of the 2019 campaign are to bring awareness to BEFAST and raise the remaining $108,000 to support Dr. Jickling’s game changing research.
+In 2019 Strides for Stroke organized six initiatives around the revised acronym for stroke, BEFAST - Balance, Eyes, Face, Arms, Speech, Time to call.
+The goal is to bring awareness to BEFAST and raise the remaining $103,000 to support Dr. Jickling’s game changing research.

 With your support, and this incredible goal of mine to run 120 miles, we could save and change millions of lives.